noveyplush/noveyplush/README.md

   <img alt="account profile picture" src="https://github.com/noveyplush.png" width="30%"/>
 </p>

+My name is not Ashely, but pretend it is anyway.
 You've probably noticed I like fox, so yeah.
 Also, just pretend I'm a girl plz, or pretend I'm just an entity that goes *brrr* with my computer.
 Some people may say I'm an egg.
 I usually program with python, and I have some "*experience*" (if you can call it that) in C++ and C (my beloved).